When trying to read clothing labels these days, it’s easy to get buried in and confused by all the (potentially) sustainable fabrics.

 Traditional leather uses the skin of animals, and has rightfully been criticized for both environmental and ethical reasons.

-Leather comes either from killing 1 billion animals per year for its own sake or from the meat industry as a byproduct (like much of the fish leather industry)—which is better, but still not great since the meat industry is one of the largest contributors to greenhouse gas emissions and unethical treatment of animals.
+Leather comes either from directly killing 1 billion animals per year or from the meat industry as a byproduct (like much of the fish leather industry)—which is better, but still not great since the meat industry is one of the largest contributors to greenhouse gas emissions and unethical treatment of animals.

-Then, the tanning process requires around 250 chemicals and heavy metals (arsenic and cyanide among them), which is equally bad for the earth as the tannery workers.
+Then, the tanning process requires around 250 chemicals and heavy metals (arsenic and cyanide among them), which is equally bad for the earth as it is for the tannery workers.

 Only one real sustainable option exists.